Home Remedies: Don’t Let the Bed Bugs Bite

 Photo courtesy: http://www.pexels.com

-Heat wash or dry all your bed sheets, clothes, or any kind of fabric into the washer.
+Heat wash or dry all your bed sheets, clothes, or fabric in the washer.

-An easy way to kill bed bugs is to wash your sheets on high heat.
-Dry your clothes on the normal setting, then crank up the heat for about 15 or more minutes.
-Clean all of the fabrics you have in your home, including pillow cases, bags, or anything that can is and clean or dry on the highest heat.
+Washing your sheets on high heat is an easy way to kill bed bugs.
+Dry your clothes on the standard setting, then crank the heat for about 15 minutes.
+Clean all the fabrics in your home, including pillowcases, bags, or anything that can be cleaned or dried on the highest heat.

 Photo courtesy: http://inhabitat.com